zodac/folding-stats/CONTRIBUTING.md

 - Update docker-compose.yml:
     - Remove the PostgreSQL DB `postgres` container
     - Add the new DB container (if containerised)
-    - Update the `wildfly` container environment variables for "Database configuration"
+    - Update the `backend` container environment variables for "Database configuration"
 - Add support for the new DB container in code:
     - Implement the *DbManager.java* interface, with code stored in the `folding-stats-jar/src/main/java/net/zodac/folding/db/<DB_NAME>` package
     - Update *DatabaseType.java* with an Enum for the new DB name